Undertone0809/gcop/docs/guide/introduction.md

 ## Key Features

-1. **🤖 Intelligent Commit Crafting**
+1. **🤖 AI-Powered Commit Messages**
-   - Let AI analyze your changes and generate contextually perfect commit messages
+   - Type `git c` and get a professional commit message instantly
-   - Learn from your project's commit history to match your team's style
+   - No more staring at the screen thinking what to write

-2. **🎨 Highly Customizable Experience**
+   - Detailed messages with proper formatting and bullet points

-   - Design your own commit templates to match project requirements
+2. **🎨 Team-Friendly Configuration**
-   - Fine-tune commit message style with custom prompts
+   - Set project standards that everyone follows automatically
-   - Configure project-specific settings for consistent team standards
+   - Create custom commit templates with examples of good/bad messages

-3. **📚 Smart Learning Capabilities**
+   - Maintain consistent style across your entire team without manual enforcement

-   - Automatically learn from your repository's commit history
+3. **📚 Smart Context Understanding**
-   - Adapt to your team's commit conventions over time
+   - GCOP reads your code changes to understand what you actually did
-   - Improve message quality through continuous learning
+   - Automatically includes ticket numbers, affected components, and impact

-4. **⚡ Seamless Developer Experience**
+   - Produces more meaningful history than "fix bug" or "update code"

-   - Supercharged with 20+ intuitive Git shortcuts and commands
+4. **⚡ Git Workflow Superpowers**
-   - Smart aliases that make complex Git operations a breeze
+   - Quick shortcuts like `git ac` (add + commit) and `git acp` (add + commit + push)
-   - Integrate with your favorite AI models (OpenAI, Anthropic, etc.)
+   - Detailed repo insights with `git info` (contributors, file stats, activity)
-   - Zero-config integration with your existing Git workflow
+   - Works with your existing workflow - no new tools to learn

 ![GCOP Features](/images/git-ac-banner.png)